Purpose

 You can rename a column and add a not null constraint only if the following conditions are met:

-- You can rename only one column and add a
+- You can rename only one column and add only one

-not nullconstraint to it at a time.
-You cannot rename multiple columns or add anot nullconstraint to multiple columns. - You can add only a
+not nullconstraint at a time. - You can add only one

 not nullconstraint. - You can perform only the

-not nullconstraint is added must be the same column.
+not nullconstraint to must be the same column.

 obclient> ALTER TABLE test_alter1 MODIFY COLUMN `C1` varchar(10) NOT NULL;